abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ./get_helm.sh
    ```

    **Note:** In case you see `Could not find git.
-It is required  for plugin installation.` Warning: please ignore it and continue with the lab.
+It is required  for plugin installation` Warning: please ignore it and continue with the lab.

    ![](.././media/installhelm.png "installhelm")